 Finding the minimum information for passenger lists

-To find a ship name on a passenger list, you must at least know the individual's full name and the approximate date of arrival.
+To find the name of the port of entry on a passenger list, you must at least know the individual's full name and the year or month and year arrival.
 However, the more information you know, the better.
 For example, if you know the individual's nationality or the port of arrival, you will be able to narrow down your search.
 If you do not have the minimum information to find a passenger list, you can either:

 Get help finding some of the minimum information by selecting one of the following items,

-click the Back button on your browser to return to the list of other places where you can find a ship name, or
+click the Back button on your browser to return to the list of other places where you can find a port of entry, or

 read the paragraphs below for a few additional tips.

-If you don't know the port of entry, then you can make some educated guesses.
+You can make some educated guesses at the port of entry.
 For example, many people moved hundreds of miles away from their port of entry, but others stayed in the general area.
 If you can make an educated guess, you at least have a possible place to start looking for passenger lists.
 If you don't know exactly where an individual lived when they arrived in the United States, you may be able to take a guess at it by finding out where they were at other points in their life.
 For example, where did they get married?
 Where were their children born?
 Where did they die?
 Where were they at the time of each census?
 The answers to these questions may help you out.
 For assistance finding any of this information, return to the main Step-by-Step topic.